-Bdi Machinery Sales, North-Eastern Equipment, Lakeview Harvesters, Rammelt & Co.
+CDA sprayer Distributors include: BDI Machinery Sales, North-Eastern Equipment, Lakeview Harvesters, Rammelt & Co.

-4.13.8 Flame Applicators
+4.10.5 Flame Applicators

-Flame applicators simply use a flame to destroy weeds.
-Most flame applicators burn liquid propane gas to create a flame having a temperature near 2000 $\infty$ F. The flame is applied directly to the weeds using a hand-held wand or with boom-mounted torches attached to a tractor or ATV.
-The flame is applied to the weed for only a short period of time, usually about 1/10 of a second.
-The length of time the flame is applied depends on the age, size and tenderness of the weed.
-It is recommended that the flame be applied to weeds when they are 1 to 3 inches tall, and typically in the spring and early summer.
-When the weeds are exposed to the flame, the water inside the plant cells boil, causing them to burst.
-(The weeds are not burned up.)
-By destroying the plant cells, the plant is unable to transport water and continue photosynthesis, causing the weed to wilt and die.
+Most flame applicators burn liquid propane gas to create a flame with a temperature near 2000 F. The flame is applied directly to weeds with a hand-held wand or with boom-mounted torches attached to a tractor or ATV.
+The flame is applied to each weed for only a short period of time, usually about 1/10 of a second.
+The length of time the flame is applied depends on the age, size, and tenderness of the weed.
+The best timing is when weeds are 1 to 3 inches tall and typically in the spring and early summer.
+The flame causes cells to burst by boiling the water inside them.
+The weeds are not burned up, but by destroying cells, the plant is unable to transport water and continue photosynthesis, causing the weed to wilt and die.
 Flame applicators should only be used when there is little or no potential for setting fire to dry plant material.
 Beware of setting fire to trellis posts and poison ivy.

-4.13.8.1 Benefits of Flame Applicators
+4.10.5.1 Benefits of Flame Applicators

-- Non-chemical weed control method

-- No harmful drift
+- Non-chemical weed control method.
+No harmful drift

 - No groundwater contamination

 - No chemical exposure to workers